 For some stressful periods, human behaviour will change.
 We can go into self-isolation, but then back to the healthy balance.

 It is another matter that the tendency of sociophobia in the world is intensifying regardless of the virus.
 The use of online services is also expanding.
 Generally speaking, this is a tendency toward the “atomic nature of life”, a desire for an autonomous existence.
 The collapse of the traditional family also fits here.
 Again, the epidemic only stimulates these trends slightly.

 The same goes for expanding the power of artificial intelligence.
 Yes, we trust more and more robots.
 But we cannot say that in two months we will wake up in a new world.
 There is only a direction in which the world is moving.

 LOOK: Is it true that coronavirus will “kill” globalization?

 Alexey Firsov: In recent years, we have seen some new barriers to globalization.
 There was a surge of interest in local brands, in the localization of life, a return to traditional cultures.
-It is peculiar not only to us, but it can also be observed in the same USA, Great Britain, Austria, Germany.
+It is peculiar to us and the same USA, Great Britain, Austria, and Germany.
 The virus stimulates the return of the concept of boundaries.